 Talk to a Fort Lauderdale divorce attorney about legal separation in Florida.
 Call Arcaro Law Group at (954) 800-2880 to schedule a consultation.

 What Does Legal Separation Mean in Florida?

-While the state of Florida doesn’t recognize or offer legal separation per se, couples are free to separate on their own terms at any time without going through the courts and divide their lives voluntarily.
+Florida does not formally recognize legal separation.
+Both parties can still settle on terms, as if they had undergone legal separation however.
+These might include seeking a postnuptial agreement, or settling custody visitation, and any orders for child support.
+Couples are free to separate on their own terms at any time without going through the courts and divide their lives voluntarily.

 When couples separate, they agree to:

 - Discontinue joint bank accounts

 - Divide property and assets

 - Pay separate household expenses

 If the couple has children, they may decide the children will live with one parent and visit the other according to a set schedule.
 It is important to remember that this is not legally binding in any way.
 As far as the state is concerned, nothing has changed in the marriage.

 In the absence of providing for legal separation, state laws in Florida do discuss the provision of child support outside the bounds of a divorce decree.
 A parent may petition the court to order the other parent to pay child support.
 In the same way, alimony may be requested outside of a divorce, but has very rarely been granted by the Florida courts.
 At Arcaro Law Group, our Fort Lauderdale divorce lawyers understand that, while you wish to live separate lives, divorce is not always the best option.
 Our Fort Lauderdale divorce lawyers have more than 35 years of combined legal experience in this area, and we take pride in helping our clients find solutions that work for them.